lexiewangdl/pyalgo/binary_tree/README.md

 by comparing the depth of its left and right subtrees.
 Use **post-order** operation to add the max depth of left and right subtree and compare with global variable `res` to update `res`.

+Note:
+- The operation to calculate sum of max depth of two subtrees must be done at **post-order** position, because only in this way, we can have access to information passed up by its children (subtrees).
+- It's important to plan ahead what should be returned by the helper function.
+The returned value should be a property of the subtree that helps solve the problem.

+Time complexity: O(N)